Steel Strips Wheels Ltd. (NSE: SSWL) Q3 2026 Earnings Call dated Jan. 23, 2026

 Understood.
 And apart from steel segment in the export market improving, what are the other drivers for your EBITDA margin improvement that you are guiding?

-Let’s put it this way, all the profitable segments and namely they are truck wheels, tractor wheels and aluminum wheels.
-So yes, you will see market share increase as well as margin improvement because of the higher valuation wheels that we sell.
-In addition, because growth is coming from.
-Tractor, truck and aluminum wheels.
-So please remember this repeatedly about us.
-That if the growth is coming from these segments, it means more EBITDA per wheel.
+So yeah, you will see a market share increase as well as a margin improvement because of the higher valuation wheels that we sell in addition, because the growth is coming from tractor, truck, and aluminum wheels.
+So please remember this repeatedly about us, that if the growth is coming from these segments, it means more EBITDA per wheel.

 Shanskar Singhal